jaqjacek/gameoflive/README.md

 Game Of Live implementation in puremvc.

 For HOWTO about Game Of Live check wikipedia.
-This is an implementation in as3 AIR/Flash implementation with use of puremvc framework.
+This is an implementation in as3 AIR/Flash.
+Code use puremvc framework.
 Needs:
    puremvc as3 code or swc
    AS3Signals as3 code or swc